 When an offender pleads to, or is found guilty of a felony offense, the Department of the Prosecuting Attorney submits the name, address and phone number of the victim to Adult Client Services.
 A probation officer will then send a letter to the victim that asks whether the victim would like to request restitution.

 It is important that victims respond to Adult Client Services within the two-week deadline.

 As part of the requisition process, victims must provide documents such as receipts, invoices or estimates to verify their losses and expenses.
-The victim may include any losses or expenses covered by their insurance or a third party.
-If restitution is received in this instance, the victim must notify their insurance company or the third party about any payments received.
 A victim’s request for restitution is included in a pre-sentence report submitted to the court prior to an offender’s sentencing.